bk/ikiwiki-plugin-sqlite_search/README.md

 Author: Baldur Kristinsson, <https://github.com/bk>.

-This is version 0.1, November 2014.
+This is version 0.2, December 2014.

 ## COPYRIGHT AND LICENCE